Towards Neural Scaling Laws on Graphs: Validity of Basic Scaling Laws on Graphs

 We verify the comprehensive forms by fitting the empirical values to Equation \ref{equation: combined loss} and \ref{equation: combined score}.
 The experimental results are shown in Figure~\ref{fig:combined}, where the high $R^2$ values suggest that the model scaling and data scaling laws can be well unified by Equation~\ref{equation: combined loss} and \ref{equation: combined score}.

 \textbf{Observation 1. \textit{The model and data scaling behaviors in the graph domain can be described by neural scaling laws.}}

-The above observations suggest that the scaling behaviors for graph property prediction tasks follow neural scaling laws and can be correctly predicted by Eq.~\ref{equation:error} and \ref{equation:testscore}.
+The above observations suggest that the scaling behaviors for graph property prediction tasks follow neural scaling laws and can be correctly predicted by Equation~\ref{equation:error} and \ref{equation:testscore}.
 Thus, it is possible to attain expected performance on graph tasks by enlarging the model and dataset size, exhibiting the potential of building large graph models.
+Despite the general success, there are still some unique chanllenges for scaling laws in the graph domain.
+We will discuss the challenges for the model scaling in Section~\ref{sec:The Effect of the number of model layers}, and those for the data scaling in Section~\ref{sec:DataScaling}.